Everything you need to know about obtaining a catering license in Charlotte, North Carolina — requirements, costs, timeline, and application process.

 You may also need to complete registration with the North Carolina Secretary of State at sosnc.gov.

 File your catering license application with the Charlotte city clerk or licensing department.
-Many North Carolina municipalities now accept online applications.
+Many North Carolina municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$1400 (typical range for Charlotte).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Catering License holders in North Carolina are required to carry proper business insurance.
 Compare quotes from top providers.